FreeTDS/freetds/INSTALL.GIT.md

 3. compile the source using `make`

-4. switch to a user that can write to the target installation directory, usually root with `su root`

-5. Install with `make install`
+4. Install with `sudo make install`